Epsilon Circini

-Epsilon Circini, Latinized from ε Circini, is a solitary star located in the southern constellation of Circinus.
-It is faintly visible to the naked eye, having an apparent visual magnitude of 4.86.
-The distance to this star, as determined by a measured annual parallax shift of 7.63 mas, is around 430 light years.
+Epsilon Circini is a solitary star located in the southern constellation of Circinus.
+Its name is a Bayer designation that is Latinized from ε Circini, and abbreviated Epsilon Cir or ε Cir.
+This star is faintly visible to the naked eye, having an apparent visual magnitude of 4.86.
+The distance to this star, as determined by a measured annual parallax shift of 7.58 mas, is around 131.9 pc.
 It is drifting closer to the Sun with a radial velocity of −4 km/s.

 This is an evolved K-type giant star with a stellar classification of K2.5 III.
 With the supply of hydrogen at its core exhausted, the star has cooled and expanded to 24 times the girth of the Sun.
 It radiates about 338 times the solar luminosity from its photosphere at an effective temperature of ±4,767 K.